 “In terms of the shape of the USA’s graph, it’s actually not too dissimilar to Australia’s.
 Considering both countries had quite different outcomes with the spread and impacts of the virus, this is quite surprising” says Alan.

-The number of loyalty stamp transactions during coronavirus in Australia (left) versus the USA (right).
+The number of loyalty stamp transactions during coronavirus in Australia (top) versus the USA (bottom).

 Or perhaps it just shows that the Aussie’s can’t quite live without their coffee – even in the depths of a global pandemic lockdown.